Arizona Police Officers On Leave After Video Showed Them Punching Unarmed Man

 The surveillance footage does not include audio, but on Wednesday, police also released body camera footage, which does have audio.
 One of the recordings shows officers telling Johnson to "have a seat."
 Johnson leans against the wall and slides down, moving his feet forward.
 "All the way down," police say, before the officers move in and begin to strike.
 You can hear one officer repeating, "See what happens?" shortly after.

-"He didn't need to put all that force on me," Johnson says afterward.
+"You didn't need to put all that force on me," Johnson says afterward.
 "Did it feel good, putting your hands on me while I was subdued?"

-He curses and laughs at the police; one officer tells him he is "disturbing the neighbors."
+He curses loudly and laughs at the police; one officer tells him he is "disturbing the neighbors."
 At one point, Johnson tells the police they were using excessive force, and an officer repeatedly corrects his pronunciation of "excessive."
 The body cam footage also shows an officer accusing Johnson of trying to spit at him — which Johnson denies — and then pushing Johnson's face into an elevator.

 Police say they were responding to call from a woman who reported that her ex-boyfriend was trying to break into her apartment.
 Johnson was accompanying the ex-boyfriend, who said he was trying to get a backpack from the apartment.